liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 # Publishing Files [](id=publishing-files)

 As you create sites, you'll probably want to share files on them.
-@product_name@'s Documents and Media library (Document Library) let's you upload and publish all kinds of files on your sites.
+@product@'s Documents and Media library (Document Library) let's you upload and publish all kinds of files on your sites.
 Pictures, videos, spreadsheets, slide presentations and more can be stored in and shared from the Document Library.
-Document Library instances can be scoped to a @product_name@ instance, site, or page, so you can work with files where their relevant.
+Document Library instances can be scoped to a @product@ instance, site, or page, so you can work with files where their relevant.

 In this chapter, you'll learn how to add files, display them, and collaborate on